tillgrallert/p3a6afa20/notes.md

 ## missing bits

 1. conclusion
+    - importance of Iraq
+    - limited overlap
+    - impossibility of confirming editors as authors at this point
 2. one paragraph on the most prolific authors in *Lughat al-ʿArab*
 3. expand on the results of stylometric analysis